 36. GOVERNMENT CONTRACTS.
-For purchase orders placed by Buyer in support of and/or relating to a U.S. Government Contract: (i) the Federal Acquisition Regulation (“FAR”) and, as applicable, the Defense Federal Acquisition Regulation Supplement (“DFARS”) clauses identified on Appendix A are incorporated by reference as set forth at length herein; (ii) any appendices to the Purchase Order that may include additional FAR and/or DFARS clauses shall also be incorporated by reference as if set forth at length herein; and, (iii) references to the terms “Government” and “Contractor” contained in the FAR and DFARS clauses shall be deemed revised to include Buyer and Supplier, respectively.
+For purchase orders placed by Buyer in support of and/or relating to a U.S. Government Contract: (i) the Federal Acquisition Regulation (“FAR”) and, as applicable, the Defense Federal Acquisition Regulation Supplement (“DFARS”) clauses identified on Appendix A are incorporated by reference as set forth at length herein; (ii) the certifications identified on Appendix A is incorporated by reference as set forth herein; (iii) any appendices to the Purchase Order that may include additional certifications and/or FAR and/or DFARS clauses shall also be incorporated by reference as if set forth at length herein; and, (iv) references to the terms “Government” and “Contractor” contained in the FAR and DFARS clauses shall be deemed revised to include Buyer and Supplier, respectively.

 37. DPAS RATING.
 If the Purchase Order (including the face thereof or any clauses applicable hereto pursuant to Section 36 above) indicates that it is a rated order certified for national defense use, then Supplier is required to follow all the provisions of the Defense Priorities and Allocations System regulation (15 CFR Part 700) in obtaining controlled materials and other products, services and materials needed to fill the Purchase Order.
 If this is a DX rated order, Supplier must promptly provide Buyer with written acceptance or rejection of the Purchase Order within ten (10) working days after receipt.
 If this is a DO rated order, Supplier must promptly provide Buyer with written acceptance or rejection of this order within fifteen (15) working days after receipt.
 Supplier must include in any written rejection of a rated order the reasons for the rejection.
 Supplier's written acknowledgement of a rated order shall constitute written acceptance of the DPAS rating.

 b.
-Supplier shall not deliver Counterfeit Electronic Work or Suspect Counterfeit Electronic Work to Buyer under the Purchase Order.
+Supplier shall not deliver Counterfeit Work or Suspect Counterfeit Work to Buyer under the Purchase Order.

-d.
-Supplier shall immediately notify Buyer with the pertinent facts if Supplier becomes aware or suspects that it has furnished Counterfeit Electronic Work or Suspect Counterfeit Electronic Work.
-When requested by Buyer, Supplier shall provide documentation that authenticates traceability and enables tracking of the affected items through the supply chain back to the original manufacturer, whether the Electronic Work is supplied as discrete electronic parts or are contained in assemblies.

 e.
+Supplier shall immediately notify Buyer with the pertinent facts if Supplier becomes aware or suspects that it has delivered Counterfeit Work or Suspect Counterfeit Work.
+When requested by Buyer, Supplier shall provide documentation that authenticates traceability and enables tracking of the affected items through the supply chain back to the applicable OCM/OEM.

-This clause applies in addition to any quality provision, specification, statement of work or other provision included in the Purchase Order addressing the authenticity of Work.
+f.
+This clause applies in addition to and is not altered, changed, or superseded by any quality provision, specification, statement of work or other provision included in the Purchase Order addressing the authenticity of Work.
 To the extent such provisions conflict with this clause, this clause prevails.

-f.
-In the event that Electronic Work delivered under the Purchase Order constitutes or includes Counterfeit Electronic Work, Supplier shall, at its expense, promptly replace such Counterfeit Electronic Work with genuine Electronic Work conforming to the requirements of the Purchase Order.
-Notwithstanding any other provision in the Purchase Order, Supplier shall be liable for all costs relating to the removal and replacement of Counterfeit Electronic Work, including without limitation Buyer's costs of removing Counterfeit Electronic Work, of installing replacement Electronic Work and of any testing necessitated by the reinstallation of Electronic Work after Counterfeit Electronic Work has been exchanged.
-In the event that Electronic Work delivered under the Purchase Order constitutes or includes Suspect Counterfeit Electronic Work, Supplier shall, at its expense, promptly prove that such Suspect Counterfeit Electronic Work is authentic.
-If Supplier is unable to prove such authenticity to Buyer’s sole satisfaction, the provisions of this section regarding Counterfeit Electronic Work shall apply.
+g.
+In the event that Work delivered under the Purchase Order constitutes or includes Counterfeit Work, Supplier shall, at its expense, promptly replace such Counterfeit Work with genuine Work conforming to the requirements of the Purchase Order.
+Notwithstanding any other provision in the Purchase Order, Supplier shall be liable for all costs relating to the removal and replacement of Counterfeit Work, including without limitation Buyer's costs of removing Counterfeit Work, of installing replacement Work and of any testing necessitated by the reinstallation of Work after Counterfeit Work has been exchanged.
+In the event that Work delivered under the Purchase Order constitutes or includes Suspect Counterfeit Work, Supplier shall, at its expense, promptly prove that such Suspect Counterfeit Work is authentic.
+If Supplier is unable to prove such authenticity to Buyer’s sole satisfaction, the provisions of this paragraph regarding Counterfeit Work shall apply.
 The remedies contained in this paragraph are in addition to any remedies Buyer may have at law, equity or under other provisions of the Purchase Order.

-g.
-At the request of Buyer, Supplier shall provide a certification that the Electronic Work provided to Buyer does not contain any Counterfeit Electronic Work or Suspect Counterfeit Electronic Work.
+h.
+At the request of Buyer, Supplier shall provide a certification that the Work provided to Buyer does not contain any Counterfeit Work or Suspect Counterfeit Work.
 Certification may also include or require the submission of an original certificate of conformance, original test reports, or other data traceable to approved labs or other entities to ensure an item is as claimed.
-Buyer may request clear identification of the name and location of supply chain intermediaries from the manufacturer to the direct source of the Electronic Work for Supplier; and where available, the manufacturer's batch identification for the electronic part(s), such as date codes, lot codes, or serial numbers.
+Buyer may request clear identification of the name and location of supply chain intermediaries from the OCM/OEM to the direct source of the Work for Supplier; and where available, the batch identification of the OCM/OEM for the Work, such as date codes, lot codes, or serial numbers.

-h.
-Supplier shall include paragraphs (a) through (e) and this paragraph (h) of this clause or equivalent provisions in lower tier subcontracts for the delivery of items that will be included in or furnished as Electronic Work to Buyer.
+i.
+Supplier shall include paragraphs (a) through (f) and this paragraph (i) of this clause or equivalent provisions in lower tier subcontracts for the delivery of items that will be included in or furnished as Work to Buyer.